Jinsafut: History

+The Samaritan Tolidah records Jinsafut as the Town of Judgement (Qiryat ha-Mishpat) built by 4th century Samaritan leader Baba Rabba.

 Early Islamic period

-According to the Continuatio of the Samaritan Chronicle of Abu'l-Fath, During the reign of Abbasid Caliph al-Radi (935-940), Arabs from Jinsafut gathered and burned five Samaritans, all renowned in their villages, to death.
+According to the Continuatio of the Samaritan Chronicle of Abu'l-Fath, During the reign of Abbasid Caliph al-Radi (935–940), Arabs from Jinsafut gathered and burned five Samaritans, all renowned in their villages, to death.

 Mamluk period

-A construction text, over the lintel to a shrine known both as az-Zawiyah, and al Kihlwah, informs us that it was built by Mubarak Ibn Salih Alusi in the Mamluk era, in the year 791 AH, that is 1389 CE.
+A construction text, over the lintel to a shrine known both as 'az-Zawiyah' and 'al Khilwah', informs us that it was built by Mubarak ibn Salih Alusi in the Mamluk era, in the year 791 AH (1389 CE).

 Ottoman period

-The place appeared in 1596 Ottoman tax registers as Jim Safut, being in the nahiya (subdistrict) of Bani Sa'b of the liwa (district) of Nablus.
+The place appeared in 1596 Ottoman tax registers as 'Jim Safut', being in the nahiya (subdistrict) of Bani Sa'b of the liwa (district) of Nablus.
 It had a population of 26 households, all Muslim.
 They paid a fixed tax-rate of 33.3% on agricultural products, including wheat barley, summer crops, olives, goats and beehives, and a press for olives or grapes; a total of 8,654 akçe.

-In 1838, Robinson noted Jin Safut as a village in Bani Sa'b.
+In 1838, Robinson noted 'Jin Safut' as a village in Bani Sa'b.
 In 1870 Victor Guérin described viewing the village from Fara'ata, but did not visit it.
 In 1870/1871, an Ottoman census listed the village in the nahiya (subdistrict) of Bani Sa'b.
 In 1882, the Palestine Exploration Fund's Survey of Western Palestine described the village as "a small village on high ground, with wells to the north, and a few olives."